variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Canton Garden Restaurant**](https://www.facebook.com/GreeleyCantonGarden/){: target="_blank"} - Open for take out and delivery only.
 Monday-Thursday 11am-2pm & 4:30-8:30pm and Friday-Saturday 11am-2pm & 4:30-9pm.

+**Chipotle** &nbsp;807 17th St - Open and staying strong\!
+We’re offering guests free delivery between Sunday, March 15 – Tuesday, March 31 with a minimum purchase of $10 or more through the Chipotle app and Chipotle.com.
+In addition, Postmates will also be offering free delivery between Monday, March 16 – March 31.
+There is no minimum purchase required and guests must enter the code “CHIPOTLEME” at checkout to receive the free delivery promotion.

 [**City Of Greeley Government**](https://www.facebook.com/greeleygov/){: target="_blank"} - Closed public access to all non-emergency facilities through March 30 at which time the situation will be re-evaluated.
 All essential city operations and staff — including, police, fire department, water, sewer, and key infrastructure will continue functioning.
 Emergency services will continue.
 Many services will be disrupted as a result of these precautionary measures.
 More information can be found at&nbsp;[http://greeleygov.com/covid-19](http://greeleygov.com/covid-19?fbclid=IwAR2MNFF175UyPIgthoRA5Bqtz61dcbqWKea4m8GYfFZBwVBmj5gfqm7MgD8){: target="_blank"}.

 [**Colorado Dance Collective**](https://www.facebook.com/ColoradoDanceCollective/){: target="_blank"} - Cancelling classes this week at the Greeley Warehouse.
 The situation is fluid and changing constantly so keep checking back for more updates concerning next week's classes and Showcase.